 Group applies issuer and issue credit assessment according to rules set forth in KNF Resolution on banks' capital adequacy.
 Consequently for given exposure where a credit assessment exists for a specific issuing programme or facility to which the exposure belongs, this credit assessment is used to determine the risk weight, which is then assigned to that exposure.
-Otherwise, Group uses a credit assessment that exists for a specific issuing programme or facility to which the exposure does not belong or a general credit assessment that exists for this issuer, provided that it produces a higher risk weight than that which would be applied to exposures without a credit assessment or if it produces a lower risk weight and the exposure in question ranks pari passu or senior to the specific issuing programme or facility or to senior unsecured exposures of that issuer, as relevant.
+Otherwise, Group uses a credit assessment that exists for a specific issuing programme or facility to which the exposure does not belong or a general credit assessment that exists for this issuer, provided that it produces a higher risk weight than that which would be applied to exposures without a credit assessment.